-Microscopic analysis of cells and tissues requires the preparation of very thin, high quality sections (slices) mounted on glass slides and appropriately stained to demonstrate normal and abnormal structures.
+Microscopic analysis of cells and tissues requires the preparation of very thin, high-quality sections (slices) mounted on glass slides and appropriately stained to demonstrate normal and abnormal structures.

 Most fresh tissue is very delicate and easily distorted and damaged, and it is thus impossible to prepare thin sections from it unless it is chemically preserved or “fixed” and supported in some way whilst it is being cut.
-Broadly there are two strategies that can be employed to provide this support.
+Broadly, there are two strategies that can be employed to provide this support:

 - We can freeze the tissue and keep it frozen while we cut our sections.
 These sections are called “frozen sections”.

-- Alternatively we can infiltrate our tissue specimen with a liquid agent that can subsequently be converted into a solid that has appropriate physical properties which will allow thin sections to be cut from it.
+- Alternatively, we can infiltrate our tissue specimen with a liquid agent that can subsequently be converted into a solid that has appropriate physical properties, which will allow thin sections to be cut from it.
 Paraffin wax is such an agent.
 This produces so-called “paraffin sections”.

-This article describes the method for processing tissue to create paraffin embedded specimens ready for sectioning.
+This article describes the method for processing tissue to create paraffin-embedded specimens ready for sectioning.

-“Tissue processing” describes the steps required to take animal or human tissue from fixation to the state where it is completely infiltrated with a suitable histological wax and can be embedded ready for section cutting on the microtome.
+“Tissue processing” describes the steps required to take an animal or human tissue from fixation to the state where it is completely infiltrated with a suitable histological wax and can be embedded ready for section cutting on the microtome.

-Tissue processing can be performed manually (hand processing), but where multiple specimens must be dealt with it is more convenient and much more efficient to use an automated tissue processing machine (a “tissue processor”).
-These devices have been available since the 1940’s1 and have slowly evolved to be safer in use, handle larger specimen numbers, process more quickly and to produce better quality outcomes.
-There are two main types of processors, the tissue-transfer (or “dip and dunk”) machines where specimens are transferred from container to container to be processed, or the fluid-transfer (or “enclosed”) types where specimens are held in a single process chamber or retort and fluids are pumped in and out as required.
+Tissue processing can be performed manually (hand processing), but where multiple specimens must be dealt with, it is more convenient and much more efficient to use an automated tissue processing machine (a “tissue processor”).
+These devices have been available since the 1940’s1 and have slowly evolved to be safer in use, handle larger specimen numbers, process more quickly, and to produce better quality outcomes.
+There are two main types of processors: the tissue-transfer (or “dip and dunk”) machines where specimens are transferred from container to container to be processed, and the fluid-transfer (or “enclosed”) types where specimens are held in a single process chamber or retort and fluids are pumped in and out as required.
 Most modern fluid-transfer processors employ raised temperatures, effective fluid circulation and incorporate vacuum/pressure cycles to enhance processing and reduce processing times.

 Modern enclosed tissue processor